 Interestingly, a 2002 report by KPMG showed that in 21 per cent of cases where existing employees were involved in fraud, their lifestyles changed to a point where it was noticeable, but the signs were ignored.

 Here’s what you can look out for before rescreening employees take place:

 - Research shows 7 out of 10 people who have drug and alcohol addictions are employed, this is an expensive addiction to manage and could raise the possibility of them committing some type of fraud.

 - Many people also fall victim to dire financial situations.
 Sinking mortgages, high credit card debt and spouses losing jobs create desperate situations that can tempt even the best employees.

 - New businesses registered since employees were first employed, or any arising trouble with law enforcement may also be a conflict of interest resulting in various risks.

-- Nowadays, something as simple as social media checks are also relevant to ensure that the employee is not spreading any reputational damage or sharing confidential information publicly.
+- Nowadays, something as simple as social media checks is also relevant to ensure that the employee is not spreading any reputational damage or sharing confidential information publicly.

 Companies are split when it comes to how often you should screen current personnel: it could be every-5-years, an annual policy, a bi-annual policy, or a continuous real-time monitoring policy.
 At RMI, our employees go through an annual screening practice to ensure everyone remains fit and proper to perform their duties.
 In any case, employees should know that what they do after they get hired is going to matter just as much as what they do before they get hired.

-To address the very-real risk of fraud from existing employees, the mandate for post-employment screening must be set from the top.
+To address the very real risk of fraud from existing employees, the mandate for rescreening employees must be set from the top.
 An organisation’s board of directors plays a critical role in the prevention and deterrence of fraudulent activity.
-When employees become aware of the company policy for post-employment screening, there is a strong likelihood that they become vigilant of the risk they expose themselves to and thus post-employment screening has a deterrent effect.
+When employees become aware of the company policy for rescreening employees, there is a strong likelihood that they become vigilant of the risk they expose themselves to and thus rescreening employees as one of your HR strategy has a deterrent effect.